 “What?
 Like knotty wood?

 Anna’s is cool – low lighting and mellow painted walls.
 Perfect for an intimate date.
 We discuss my activities since he dropped me off at the Whiskey.
 What I assume is memorable, he assumes is normal.
 Nothing fazes him.
-It’s all a turn-on.
+It is all a turn-on.
 Soon we’re holding hands, staring into each other’s souls.
 I go back to his place.
 We make love under the stars up on the roof.
 I spend the night, after telling him I’m off to Portland momentarily to check locations for work.
-He tells me it’s a turn-on that I work so hard.
+He tells me it is another turn-on that I work so hard.

 “The hardest working musician in rock n roll,” I tell him.
 Sorry, James Brown.